Capitalize on today’s evolving market dynamics.

 Rob Haworth, senior investment strategy director with U.S. Bank Asset Management Group

-In 2025’s early weeks, interest rates looked less stable.
-In January, 10-year Treasury bond yields drifted toward 5%, a level not surpassed since 2007.
-Bonds experienced some volatility as President Donald Trump proposed higher tariffs and the U.S. government confronted rising debt levels.
-But by mid-year, rates settled into a trading range mostly between 4.0% and 4.5%.
-2
+Interest rates appeared less stable in 2025’s early weeks.
+In January 10-year Treasury bond yields approached 5%, a level not surpassed since 2007.
+President Donald Trump’s higher tariff proposals and the U.S. government’s rising debt levels contributed to bond market volatility.
+However, by mid-year, rates settled into a trading range mostly between 4.0% and 4.5%.
+1

 “From an equity market perspective, the 10-year Treasury yield is a signaling mechanism,” says Tom Hainlin, national investment strategist with U.S. Bank Asset Management Group.
-“If rates dipped below 4%, it may signal an economy slowing into a possible recession, which isn’t favorable for stocks.
-At 5% or higher, bond yields become much more competitive with equities, which can also detract from stock prices.”
+“If rates dipped below 4%, it suggests shifting expectations, which could be constructive if stemming from anticipated rate cuts amid rising growth expectations – the current theme,” he notes.
+“However, it could also signal an economy slowing into a possible recession if economic data were to concurrently deteriorate, which isn’t favorable for stocks.”
+According to Hainlin, at 5% or higher, bond yields become more competitive with equities and borrowing costs become more restrictive, which can also detract from stock prices.

-Federal Reserve (Fed) interest rate policy also influences equity markets.
-Fed decisions to lower interest rates, especially from relatively high levels, are often viewed as a positive sign for equity markets.
-After cutting the federal funds target rate, a highly influential interest rate controlled by the Fed, by 1% in late 2024, the Fed has held the line so far in 2025.
+Federal Reserve (Fed) interest rate policy strongly influences equity markets.
+When the Fed lowers interest rates, especially from relatively high levels, it often signals a positive outlook for equity markets.
+After reducing the federal funds target rate by 1% in late 2024, the Fed has maintained this rate so far in 2025.
 The fed funds target currently stands at 4.25% to 4.50%.
-“Investors are coming to terms with a Fed willing to stand pat for now, waiting for direction on inflation and growth,” says Hainlin.

-2025 sector performance is a mixed bag.
-In the first quarter of the year, stocks that dominated markets in the previous two years, including information technology, communication services and consumer discretionary, were all in negative territory.
-By contrast, energy, healthcare, consumer staples, utilities, and real estate stocks outpaced the broader market.
+Sector performance is a mixed bag this year.
+Earlier in the year, stocks that dominated markets in the previous two years, including information technology, communication services and consumer discretionary, all fell into negative territory.
+In contrast, energy, healthcare, consumer staples, utilities, and real estate stocks outpaced the broader market.

-“Typically, income-oriented, defensive sectors such as utilities, energy and real estate are more dependent on favorable interest rate trends to perform well,” says Sandven.
-“Notably, utilities stocks performed consistently well throughout 2025’s first half.”
-Sandven attributes that, in large part, to positive investor sentiment for utilities companies given the rapid growth in power demand by burgeoning data center development.
+“Typically, favorable interest rate trends help income-oriented, defensive sectors such as utilities, energy and real estate perform well,” says Sandven.
+“Notably, utilities stocks performed consistently well so far in 2025.”
+Sandven attributes this strong performance largely to burgeoning data center development driving rapid power demand growth and positive investor sentiment accruing to utilities companies serving those power needs.

 Talk with your wealth professional about your comfort level with your portfolio’s current mix of investments and discuss whether any changes are appropriate in response to an evolving capital market environment consistent with your goals, risk appetite and time horizon.